sosedoff/pgweb/README.md

 go build
 ```

-This will product `pgweb` binary in the current workdir.
+This will produce `pgweb` binary in the current workdir.

 ## API